MetaBarj0/covertops-cmake-llvm/README.md

 `insert image here`

-Shows both summary information with coverage percentage and precise uncovered region of code for the current source code file.
+Shows both summary information with coverage percentage for the currently edited file (in the output window) and precise uncovered region of code for the current source code file using `vscode` decorations in a read-only editor window.

 `insert image here`

+Great flexibility in its configuration, allowing you to override any setting to be perfectly suitable to your development environment.

 ## Requirement

-This extension utilize source based coverage feature of Llvm and cmake capabilities.
+This extension utilizes source based coverage feature of Llvm and cmake capabilities.
 You will need :

 - A recent version of cmake installed on your system
 - A recent version of the Ninja build system
 - The Llvm toolchain version greater or equal to 11

+*Note*: Moreover, this first release need an existing target that creates coverage information in a json file.
+You'll find below a detailled how-to to help you in creating such a target.
+Future iterations may provide a wizard to help you configure the coverage target creation in a fluent manner.

 ### Note for Visual Studio 2019 users on Windows